What is Transactional Email?

 - Postmark: Transactional Email Best Practices

-An autoresponder is an automated email sequence triggered by a subscriber action — like signing up, purchasing, or clicking a link — that delivers pre-written messages on a set schedule without manual effort.
+An autoresponder is an automated email sequence triggered by a subscriber action.
+Like signing up, purchasing, or clicking a link.
+That delivers.